Koliesnichenko/Koliesnichenko/README.md

 📈 Learning Focus:

-🐍 Deepening Django + DRF proficiency
+🐍 Deepening backend expertise with Django + DRF and FastAPI, focusing on API architecture, security, and integration with external services.

 🔎 Practicing web scraping with Scrapy & Selenium